Locations:

 ‘Bad’ carbs

-While all carbohydrates raise your blood sugar levels, certain carbs tend to boost it in a jiffy — which isn’t ideal for regulating your system, says Zumpano.
+While all carbohydrates raise your blood sugar levels, certain carbs tend to boost it in a jiffy, which isn’t ideal for regulating your system, notes Zumpano.
 These sudden spikes are often followed by crashes, too.

-Simple (or refined) carbs fuel this up-and-down ride given how easily they’re digested to send glucose into your bloodstream quickly.
+Simple (or refined) carbs fuel this up-and-down ride, given how easily they’re digested and quickly send glucose into your bloodstream.
 (Learn more about “good” and “bad” carbs.)

 Examples of “bad” carbs include: